malnick/cata-console/README.md

-# Cata Console
+# Kestrel Console
-Container data console.
-Listens for POSTs from cata-agents and displays host/docker information.
+Listens for POSTs from kestrel agents and displays host/docker information.
 Manages alerts and external services to alert to.

 ## Development
 ### Requires